Click a question below to reveal its answer.

 The Nurse Aide Competency Exam is overseen by a state agency.
 That agency establishes and governs the rules, regulations and procedures based on federal and state mandates.
 An advisory committee made up of nurse aides, home health care aides, supervisors, instructors, and state health care personnel establish passing scores.

-The Nurse Aide Competency Exam is scheduled at various testing sites, usually community colleges, across the state on designated dates.
+The Nurse Aide Competency Exam is scheduled at various community colleges across the state on designated dates.
 Depending on registration levels, most sites test at least once a month.
 The test fees, registration deadline dates and test dates are established in a published schedule.
 Click on the Test Sites link to locate a test site in your area.
-If you have already submitted your application for testing, click on the Exam Schedule Status link to see if you are registered for the current testing cycle.
+There are a limited number of community colleges that have integrated computer-based testing into the CNA Competency Exam offerings.
+Information on these available test administrations is available from your account page once you have verified your eligibility for testing.

-The examinee must bring at least two No. 2 lead pencils with erasers and a photo ID that contains a current picture of the individual and their signature, such as a drivers license, state ID or student ID.
+The examinee must bring at least two No. 2 lead pencils with erasers and a photo ID that contains a current picture of the individual and their signature, such as a driver’s license, state ID or student ID.
 State ID’s can be obtained from a local driver’s examination station.
-Applicants MAY NOT bring notes, paper, books or other instructional aids to the exam.
-Test answer sheets are scored by an optical scanner, therefore, the test form must be completed using No. 2 lead pencils.
+Applicants MAY NOT bring notes, paper, books or other instructional aides to the exam.
+Paper-based test answer sheets are scored by an optical scanner, therefore, the test form must be completed using No. 2 lead pencils.
+No electronic devices such as cell phones, e-notebooks, smart watches or other devices which provide internet access or communication are allowed on your person during a test administration.
+If you are discovered with such a device, your test will be marked “FAILED” and you will be instructed to leave the exam.

 Yes!
 Typically, a competency exam requires the test taker to answer all of the questions on the exam.
 The exam score is based on the number of questions answered correctly.
 Blank answers are automatically counted as incorrect and will lower the test taker’s score.
 In Illinois, there is no penalty for guessing on the Nurse Aide Competency Exam.
 It is an advantage to fill in an answer for each question.
 Try to eliminate choices you know are incorrect to help increase your odds to guess correctly.